 'Oh,' I said.
 'He hasn't actually told me anything, it's just that Al said that his Daddy was in Sheffield, so I asked Harry yesterday and he told me that he was working with the police on this case.'

 'Well, we are working on it,' Terry said carefully.
 'But there really is nothing to tell.'

 The door opened and Ginny stepped out, smiling.
-She was followed by a plump, older, woman who was obviously her mother.
-She was a fraction shorter than Ginny and a lot more round, her hair was lighter too, but only because it was streaked with grey.
+She was followed by a rather plump, older woman who was obviously her mother.
+She was a fraction shorter than Ginny and a lot more round, her hair was a little lighter too, but only because it was streaked with grey.

 'This is Mum,' said Ginny, performing an entirely redundant introduction.